CzB404/gaza-sort/Readme.md

 # GazaSort

-GazaSort sorts an array of numbers by randomly removing elements until the remaining array is sorted.
-It’s inefficient and unpredictable.
+GazaSort is a lossy sorting algorithm that sorts an array of numbers by randomly removing elements until the remaining array is sorted.
+Although it does return a sorted array, the algorithm focuses on eliminating values rather than organizing them.
+Data loss is not seen as a flaw but as an inherent feature.
+It mutates the original array with complete disregard for data integrity.
+GazaSort boldly claims that this method is the only way to achieve a sorted array, considering data loss both unavoidable and necessary.

 ### Usage